Beware The Self-Centered

 Fleeting Peace

-The men can hear the burst of rattling guns,
+The soldiers hear the roar of rattling guns,

 But they cannot avoid the raging war.

-To gather scarlet trophies from the ground.
+To gather all the trophies from the ground.

-Before voracious death returns for more.
+Voracious Death returns for even more.

 From dawn to dusk, the sun observes the pain